ingo/ingo.github.io/_recipes/kartoffelklosse.md

 ---
-title: Kartoffelkloße
+author: Ingo
 category: Sides
 description: A favorite German dish consisting of dumplings.
 This recipe has not been tested yet, but appears promising and seems like the right method.
+image: kartoffelklosse.jpg
 size: 24 dumplings
 time: Not specified
-author: Ingo
+title: "Kartoffelklo\xDFe"
 ---
 ### Ingredients

 * `2 tbsp` butter